Updated July 21, 2022

 Prior to this date, border patrol checked the database only when a traveller was referred to secondary screening.
 The initial screening process involved scanning passports for wanted persons and lost, stolen, or fake passports.
 However, now border officers have the authority to conduct background checks on any American.

-Canada Border Services Agency (CBSA) figures obtained by Montreal newspaper La Presse suggest 31% more US citizens have turned away last year than 2015.
+Canada Border Services Agency (CBSA) figures obtained by Montreal newspaper La Presse suggest 31% more US citizens have been turned away last year than in 2015.
 In 2016, 30,233 Americans were sent back at the boundary compared to 23,052 the year before.
 In terms of inadmissibility, the most frequent U.S offences are those pertaining to driving or otherwise operating a vehicle (car, motorcycle, boat, etc.) while intoxicated.
 Such offences have different designations, depending on the circumstances of the infraction and where the offence was committed.

 I was allowed to enter Canada last time, so I should be allowed to this time.